-In cases of prolonged absence due to illness, the parents/cares may be asked to provide the school with medical evidence, such as a note from the child's doctor.
-If this evidence is not provided, the absence may be marked as unauthorised.
+In cases where the school needs clarification to accurately record the absence in the attendance register, the parents/carers may be asked to provide the school with medical evidence, such as a note from the child's doctor to support an absence for illness.
+If satisfactory evidence is not provided, the absence may be marked as unauthorised.